-Research center for Advanced Robotics and Intelligent Automation focuses on “Seven Wonders of Robotics” including: i) Bio-inspired robotics, ii) Soft robotics, iii) Medical robotics, iv) Inspection robotics, v) Service robotics, vi) Industrial robotics, and vii) Cognitive personal robotics.
+Research center for Advanced Robotics and Intelligent Automation (established in 2020) focuses on “Seven Wonders of Robotics” including: i) Bio-inspired robotics, ii) Soft robotics, iii) Medical robotics, iv) Inspection robotics, v) Service robotics, vi) Industrial robotics, and vii) Cognitive robotics.

 The center has four zones (VISTEC-Makerspace, VISTEC-Drone, VISTEC-Automation, and VISTEC-Gait) equipped with world-class facilities and tools for the seven-wonders robotics research and development from basic science to technology exploitation, and real-world implementation.

 The center serves as a robotics and AI research platform for VISTEC students and staffs to enhance their practical skills and competencies for industry 5.0 towards human-human, human-machine, and machine-machine collaborative intelligence.